vaadin-osgi/vaadin-addons/com.vaadin.osgi/readme-portlet-liferay.md

 ## Debug addressbook example
 To debug the application...

-1. Open the `servlet.debug.bndrun`
+1. Open the `portlet.liferay.debug.bndrun`
 2. Press "resolve" -> everything should be fine
 3. Press the debug icon

-The configuration is done by  `sample-resources/addressbook/servlet-configuration.json`.
+The configuration is done by  `sample-resources/addressbook/portlet-configuration.json`.
 You may change it using the WebConsole.

 Point your browser to <http://localhost:8080/myApp/addr>.